 The exhibition also includes works by Pinky Bass featuring interventions on Carolyn DeMeritt's photographs in the form of embroideries on the images made especially for the show.

-“Pinky Bass is, first and foremost, my friend.
-I met Pinky over 25 years ago, and through our long-distance friendship, she has inspired me with her artistic work and unwavering strength.
-In certain ways, Pinky is easy to photograph; she loves to be looked at through someone else's lens, and when the opportunity presents itself, she is an absolutely fearless character.
-In other respects, it is impossible to photograph; how you could capture its complexity and convey the losses it has suffered While reaching the twilight of life means that losses are inevitable, hers have been especially cruel: he lost a close friend from a sudden aneurysm, a sister after a prolonged battle with cancer, to a beloved son in a tragic car accident.
-In many of my photographs of her, there is certainly a feeling of world weariness that has taken its toll, that every single sheet on her face has been won through her experiences.
-However, Pinky's unique fierceness shines through in her spirit.
-I have watched her age with infinite grace and this spread portrait is a celebration of her inspiring perseverance.a.”
+"Pinky Bass is, first and foremost, my friend.
+I met Pinky over 25 years ago, and through our long distance friendship she has inspired me with her artwork and her unwavering strength.
+In some ways, Pinky is easy to photograph; she loves to be looked at through someone else's lens, and when the opportunity presents itself, she is an absolutely fearless character.
+In other ways, she is impossible to photograph; how could I capture her complexity and convey the losses she has suffered?
+While reaching the twilight of life means that losses are inevitable, hers have been especially cruel: she lost a close friend to a sudden aneurysm, a sister after a prolonged battle with cancer, a beloved son in a tragic car accident.
+In many of my photographs of her, there is certainly a sense of world-weariness that has taken its toll, that every crease in her face has been earned.
+Yet Pinky's singular fierceness shines through in her spirit.
+I have watched her age with infinite grace and this extended portrait is a celebration of her inspiring perseverance."

 North Carolina, USA.
 She is a self-taught photographer and videographer who has worked at her craft for over 30 years living in Charlotte, North Carolina, USA.